 When you’re contemplating a career change, one of the most important decisions you’ll have to make is what to do with the retirement savings you’ve accumulated.
 If you contributed to a 401(k), 403(b) or a similar employer-sponsored plan, transferring it to another qualified account is the easiest way to take it with you.
 Rolling your account over is fairly straightforward but there are a few basic rules to keep in mind.
 A financial advisor can help you create a plan to reach your retirement goals.
 Here are a few potentially costly rollover missteps you’ll want to avoid.

 Find out now: How does my 401(k) work?

 1. Missing the 60-Day Rollover Window

-Rollovers can be completed directly or indirectly, depending on which option is offered by your employer.
+You can do a rollover either directly or indirectly, depending on which option is offered by your employer.
 With a direct rollover, the money from your old retirement account is transferred straight to your new one.
 If you choose an indirect rollover, your plan administrator sends you a check which you must then deposit into the new retirement account.

 To avoid taking a tax hit with an indirect rollover, the money has to be deposited within 60 days of being disbursed.
 If you miss the cutoff, the IRS characterizes it as a distribution for tax purposes.
 That means you’ll pay your regular income tax rate on all the money you took out.
 If you’re under age 59 1/2, you’ll also have to cough up an additional 10% penalty.